NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/rgb-camera/plot-neon-rgb-camera-data.md

 As part of the
 <a href="https://www.neonscience.org/data-collection/airborne-remote-sensing" target="_blank"> NEON Airborn Operation Platform's</a>
-suite of remote sensing instruments, the digital camera producing high-resolution (0.25 m) photographs of the earth’s surface.
+suite of remote sensing instruments, the digital camera produces high-resolution (0.25 m) photographs of the earth’s surface.
 The camera records light energy that has reflected off the ground in the visible part (red, green and blue) of the light spectrum.
 Often the camera images are used to